Tech-Wizz/ChampChange-Automator/README.md

 # ChampChange-Automator
 This is a test for the automation on MSU websites

+This program is powered by selenium and uses a web driver for Google Chrome.
+YouTube links are provided to help set you up to run this program.

 Automate it in computer
 Click on Start Windows, search for Task Scheduler, and open it.